CodeReadingClubs/www/content/blog/advent-of-reading-code.md

 In my book and in many talks I have discussed the culture we have in programming (and programming education) where we assume students but also professional learn programming by doing a lot of programming.
 This is embodied by for example the idea that you "need" an open source project outside of regular hours if you want to be a good programmer, the idea that to learn a language building something small like a todo list app is the best way and also a bit by Advent of Code, where people solve a little programming problem every day in December as a means of deliberate practice.

-Now of course there is nothing wrong with writing code, and there is nothing wrong with Advent of code!
+Now of course there is nothing wrong with writing code, and there is nothing wrong with Advent of Code!
 It is just that only writing code is a bit limited to only write code as a means of getting better.
 Especially if we know that professionals spend about 60% of their time reading code!

 To compare with physical exercise: if you train for a marathon, you will do various things!
 Slow low runs, quick interval trainings, core exercises etc. The goal of code reading clubs has always been to widen the activities we do as a field to advance our own skills.

 In many talks I have used Advent of Code as an example of our focus on writing, saying something like: there is no Advent of Reading code (f.e.
 I say that think literally here: [https://youtu.be/jjMlguOrWHc?t=886](https://youtu.be/jjMlguOrWHc?t=886))

-But after saying that a few times I was like: well why isn't there an Advent of Code Reading?
+But after saying that a few times I was like: well why isn't there an Advent of Reading Code?
 So.... let's do this!!
 But of course we do not want to do this alone....
 And you can help us with sharing code snippets.

-## Advent of Code Reading
+## Advent of Reading Code

 We do different things when we read code, sometimes we are searching for a right answer like: "where is this variable initialized" but sometimes we are reading more to understand code.
 In [my book](http://felienne.com/book) I talk about these different type of programming activities is more depth if you are curious!